 Post-stratification weights were used for Alaska prior to 2006; raking weights were used from 2007 onward.
 For more on this methodological change see: [http://dhss.alaska.gov/dph/Chronic/Pages/brfss/method.aspx].

-Why Is This Important?Arthritis affects 1 in 5 adults and continues to be the most common cause of disability in the United States.^1^ The disease includes over 100 rheumatic conditions that affect joints, tissues which surround the joints, and other connective tissues; other forms include rheumatoid arthritis, lupus, fibromyalgia, and gout.^2^ Common symptoms of arthritis include swelling, pain, stiffness, and decreased range of motion.
+Why Is This Important?Arthritis affects nearly 1 in 4 adults and continues to be the most common cause of work disability in the United States.^1^ The disease includes over 100 rheumatic conditions that affect joints, tissues which surround the joints, and other connective tissues; other forms include rheumatoid arthritis, lupus, fibromyalgia, and gout.^2^ Common symptoms of arthritis include swelling, pain, stiffness, and decreased range of motion.
 Long-term effects of arthritis include worsening of joint symptoms and disability.^3^

 Arthritis is associated with considerable activity limitation and work disability as well as significant health care costs.^4^ It has been estimated that about 20-70% of people employed at the onset of rheumatoid arthritis will be work disabled after 7-10 years.^5^ Annually, arthritis results in 44 million outpatient visits, nearly 1 million hospitalizations, and more than $128 billion in direct and indirect expenditures.^4^ Overall burden of this disease is expected to increase in the coming decades, and by 2040, approximately 26% of the projected adult population will have arthritis.^6^[[br]]